gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      usually will result in the need to terminate the SCTP association to restart the ULP session to avoid any issues due to inconsistencies.
-DTLS in SCTP is robustly handling of any early discard of the DTLS key-material after having switched to a new established DTLS connection and its key-material.
-Any outstanding packet that has not been decoded yet will simply be treated as lost between the SCTP endpoints, and SCTP's retransmission will retransmit any user message data that requires it.
+DTLS in SCTP is robustly handling of any early discard of the DTLS Key context after having switched to a new established DTLS Key context.
+Any outstanding
+     packet that has not been decoded yet will simply be treated as lost between the SCTP endpoints, and SCTP's retransmission will retransmit any user message data that requires it.
 Also, the